 My alarm is now vibrating on a cold sheet of cotton.

 Surrounded by grim tower blocks and dazzling towers of chrome and glass, I prepare for eight hours of home working.
-Gone are the crashing bells of Venezia and waking up to water taxis and gondola men whooshing past at dawn.
+Gone are the crashing bells of Venezia and waking up to gondola men whooshing past at dawn.

 Ole!
 Ole!
 Ole!